Elderberry syrup is one of my favorite natural remedies for cold and flu prevention and recovery.

-This recipe should keep well in the refrigerator for 2-3 months (some say up to 6 months).
+This recipe should keep well in the refrigerator.
+The average shelf life is thought to be about 2-3 months (some say up to 6 months).

 In our house, children get 1/2-1 tsp. for general health (every other day or so).
 Adults take 1 tsp.

-If sickness strikes we double or triple that for a few days.
+If sickness strikes we double or triple that for a few days for extra immune support.